SoulGrade/GAME-2338/Game-Reviews/DiceGame_Review.md

 * **Jester**-Has a list "moves" and when a "move" is use is replace with a new "move".
 The player can see the three next "moves" and can discard two matching "moves" to get two new "moves".
 LB-Use two mathing "moves" with out dice.

+### Game Modes
+Each character has six episodes

+* **Episode 1: Introduction**-Stantard rules.

+* **Episode 2&3: Unique Scenarios**-Special rules are given at the beginning of the run for each character.

+* **Episode 4: Elimination Round**-Stantard rules but enemies have 10% more health and their epuipment is upgraded

+* **Episode 5: Parallel Universe**-Everthing but basic mechanics are different.

+* **Episode 6: Bonus Round**-Afther every floor a radoom rule is added.

 ## Final Thoughts
 I like this about the game but didn't like this particular feature.
 This should be at a minimum of one paragraph.